 The Lex 100 verdict on Cleary Gottlieb Steen & Hamilton

-The clients: Coca-Cola, Google, Sony, American Express, Citigroup, UC Rusal, Goldman Sachs, TPG Capital, Warburg Pincus, Argentina, Russian Federation.
+The clients: Coca-Cola, Google, Sony, American Express, Citigroup, UC Rusal, Goldman Sachs, TPG Capital, Warburg Pincus, Argentina, and Russian Federation.

-Departments to date: M&A, litigation
+Departments to date: M&A/private equity

 About the firm

 Other offices: New York, Washington DC, Paris, Brussels, Moscow, Frankfurt, Cologne, Rome, Milan, Hong Kong, Beijing, Buenos Aires, Sao Paulo, Abu Dhabi and Seoul.